EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 The "Name" and "Handle" fields are pretty self explanatory.
 The "[Section Type](https://craftcms.com/docs/3.x/entries.html#section-types)" is a concept we haven't discussed yet.
 We chose "[Channel](https://craftcms.com/docs/3.x/entries.html#channels)" for this one because, for a news section, which is a stream of multiple entries with the same structure, this is the most appropriate.

 There are other types: "[Single](https://craftcms.com/docs/3.x/entries.html#singles)" is a type which you would use for entries that are unique, like a "homepage" or a "contact us" page.
 For sections of type "Single", there's generally one single entry that fits in them.
 This is unlike "Channels" which fit multiple entries.
 The other section type is "[Structure](https://craftcms.com/docs/3.x/entries.html#structures)".
-This type also accomodates multiple entries, but rather than a stream of ever growing content, it's more appropriate for similar entries that share a certain theme.
+This type also accommodates multiple entries, but rather than a stream of ever growing content, it's more appropriate for similar entries that share a certain theme.
 A "Structrue" section type is appropriate for things like services offered or projects in a portfolio.

 > Learn all about entries, sections, section types and more in [Craft's official docs](https://craftcms.com/docs/3.x/entries.html).